Food Indaba

 Tea with a Farmer takes guests on a tour of the Oranjezicht City Farm, perhaps Cape Town’s most famous urban farm.

-Hosted by farmers Melanie Stewart, Ryan Ausker and members of the team, guests are welcomed with a cup of farm-grown herbal tea, and then guided around the farm, learning about its history, sustainable farming practices, organic gardening, and the importance of urban agriculture.
+Hosted by farmer and OZCF manager Melanie Stewart, guests are welcomed with a cup of farm-grown herbal tea, and then guided around the farm, learning about its history, sustainable farming practices, organic gardening, and the importance of urban agriculture.

 The tour runs about an hour and fifteen minutes.